-- Project type: Proposals will be assigned a project type based on the nature of risk mitigation and lifeline-strengthening activity: - Type 1 Projects increasing resiliency of the Transportation lifeline (Aerial & Maritime); Projects that enhance and strengthen the Material Management lifeline sector (Waste Management and Recycling) by minimizing health threats associated with landfill overfill and unauthorized dumpsites; and Projects improving resiliency of privately-owned Communications (Telecommunications). - Type 2 Projects strengthening agribusiness infrastructure and supporting local food supply and security (Food, Water, and Shelter lifeline; Non-Waste Management Industry); Projects enhancing the Transportation (Other) or Hazardous Materials lifelines. - Type 3 Projects that enhance and strengthen the Safety and Security lifeline. - Type 4 Projects improving the Health and Medicine lifeline by providing direct support to the health and medical supply chain within Puerto Rico.
+- Project type: Proposals will be assigned a project type based on the nature of risk mitigation and lifeline-strengthening activity: - Type 1 Projects increasing resiliency of the Transportation lifeline (Aerial & Maritime); projects enhancing and strengthening the Material Management lifeline (Waste Management and Recycling) by minimizing health threats associated with landfill overfill and unauthorized dumpsites; and projects improving resiliency of privately-owned Communications (Telecommunications). - Type 2 Projects strengthening agribusiness infrastructure and supporting local food supply and security (Food, Water, and Shelter lifeline; Non-Waste Management Industry); projects enhancing the Transportation (Other) or Hazardous Materials lifelines. - o Type 3 Projects that enhance and strengthen the Safety and Security lifeline. - Type 4 Projects improving the Health and Medicine lifeline by providing direct support to the health and medical supply chain within Puerto Rico. - Type 5 Projects promoting private investments in renewable Energy and Power that capitalize on the natural resources of Puerto Rico, aiming to reduce the dependence on fossil fuel to generate power (not directly part of the power grid improvements). - Indicators of project readiness, which may include, but are not limited to: - o Details of the implementation plan and schedule;

-- Type 5 Projects promoting private investments in renewable Energy and Power that capitalize on the natural resources of Puerto Rico, aiming to reduce the dependence on fossil fuel to generate power (not directly part of the power grid improvements). - Projects that have completed an extensive analysis of existing conditions, repetitive loss, past and future disasters, existing data, studies, and relevant federal, state, and local publications will be prioritized. - Indicators of project readiness, which may include, but are not limited to: - Details of the implementation plan and schedule; - Status of permits; - Projects not resulting in the displacement of persons or companies through the acquisition of property; - Status of project design; - Status of environmental review and level of environmental impact; and - Status of BCA, if applicable. - If the project Leverages of CDBG-MIT funding with other federal, Government of Puerto Rico, and/or local funding sources. - Projects with a substantial external funding match and a high percentage of owner equity will be positively evaluated as increased leverage to maximize available CDBG-MIT funding. - The feasibility of the project's long-term operations and maintenance plan addressing these costs for the infrastructure improved.
+- Status of permits; - Projects not resulting in the displacement of persons or companies through the acquisition of property; - Status of project design; - Status of environmental review and level of environmental impact; and - o Status of BCA, if applicable. - Leverage of CDBG-MIT funding with other federal, Government of Puerto Rico, and/or local funding sources. - Projects with a substantial external funding match and a high percentage of owner equity will be positively evaluated as increased leverage to maximize available CDBG-MIT funding. - The feasibility of the project's long-term operations and maintenance plan addressing these costs for the infrastructure improved.
 All Applicants must submit this plan and identify reasonable milestones for any plan reliant on proposed changes to existing taxation policies or tax collection practices. - Whether the natural infrastructure is preserved, or other eco-conscious measures are included in project design to minimize the unintended consequences of grey infrastructure and other development.
-Applicants are encouraged to incorporate innovative nature-based and natural or green infrastructure solutions during project development that reduce the negative impacts on the surrounding human and natural environment.31 - Whether or not the project supports modern and/or resilient building methodologies and mitigation of hazard risk, including possible sea level rise, high winds, storm surge, and flooding.
-All presented projects are required to comply with all applicable building codes and regulations. - Whether the project considered innovative design solutions that: - Improve the quality of life; - Stimulate sustainable growth and development;
+Applicants are encouraged to incorporate innovative nature-based and natural or green infrastructure solutions during project development that reduce the negative impacts on the surrounding human and natural environment. - Whether the project supports modern and/or resilient building methodologies and mitigation of hazard risk, including possible sea level rise, high winds, storm surge, and flooding.
+All presented projects are required to comply with all applicable building codes and regulations. - Whether the project considered innovative design solutions that: - Improve the quality of life; - o Stimulate sustainable growth and development; - Enhance public health and safety; - Minimize noise and vibration; - o Minimize light pollution; - Improve community mobility and access; - Encourage alternative modes of transportation; - Improve site accessibility and safety; - o Preserve Historical and Cultural resources; - o Preserve or improve views and local character; - Encourage stakeholder involvement;

-31 Natural or green infrastructure is defined at 84 FR 45838, 45848 as the integration of natural processes or systems (such as wetlands or land barriers) or engineered systems that mimic natural systems and processes into investments in resilient infrastructure, including, for example, using permeable pavements and amended soils to improve infiltration and pollutant removal.
+&lt;sup>32 Natural or green infrastructure is defined at 84 FR 45838, 45848 as the integration of natural processes or systems (such as wetlands or land barriers) or engineered systems that mimic natural systems and processes into investments in resilient infrastructure, including, for example, using permeable pavements and amended soils to improve infiltration and pollutant removal.